 - They avoid processed foods including processed meat

-The principles of the Blue Zone and Flexitarian diets are strikingly similar in many ways as you can see from the two lists above.
+The concept behind the Blue Zone and Flexitarian diets are similar in many ways as you can see from the two lists above.

 Potential Benefits of a Flexitarian Diet